-If you are a designated health care agent your provider may require you to show them a copy of the advance directive.
+If you are someone's health care agent, your provider may require you to show them a copy of the appointment of health care agent or medical power of attorney form.
 If you are a personal representative of an estate, you should expect to show documentation proving that you are the executor or administrator of the estate.

 WHAT WILL HAPPEN IF MY REQUEST FOR MY MEDICAL RECORD IS ACCEPTED?

-Your health care provider will inform you if they agree to give you your medical record.
+Your health care provider will inform you if they agree to give you access to your medical record.
 If you asked to see your records, your health care provider must arrange a convenient time and place for you to review the record.
 If you have requested a copy of your record, your health care provider must either send it to you or arrange for you to pick up a copy.